 This election, an unprecedented amount of energy and resources is being deployed to encourage young people to enrol and vote.
-But one of the bugbears for younger people in voting is that they tend to be somewhat transient, but the system is not, bound as it is to the once all-important electorates.
+But one of the bugbears for younger people in voting is that they tend to be somewhat transient.
 The chairman of the United Kingdom’s political and constitutional reform select committee, Graham Allen reports:

 Around 7.5 million are currently estimated to not be correctly registered at their current address, up from six million.

 In England and Wales this is a hard nut to crack, but in Aotearoa address need not matter, unless a voter particularly wishes to cast an electorate vote.
 Generally it will be older people who care about who represents their electorate, and then the majority can be disappointed, thanks to the crudity of first-past-the-post.

 The reason, of course, that it is important that young people vote, is that it is the only realistic way of turning around, in Aotearoa, the worldwide downward trend in voter turnout.
 The trend is particularly problematic, given the abruptly more challenging immediate future, due to escalating anthropogenic global warming.
 In addition to the shadow-voting-for-underage-college-students advocated elsewhere, school and college students should be involved in annual elections of shadow ‘ministers’ to represent their school.
 Annual voting is important, because researchers found, based on elections in Finland and Denmark, that:

 …turnout is highest when young people can vote immediately after being enfranchised, and then falls away.

 While shadow voting would help, a more radical change would be annual elections, about which Thomas Jefferson was unequivocal: